 result.error (type: Object)

-This field is populated if the operation failed.
+This field is populated only if the operation failed.
 The contents of the error varies based on the type of error encountered, and commonly occurring fields are documented below.

-result.error.cas_mismatch (type: boolean)

-If present and set to true, this indicates that the operation failed because a CAS value was specified, and the CAS value on the object did not match the requested value.

 result.error.code (type: number)

 If present, the code of the SDK error that triggered this operation to fail.
 This is typically an internal numeric code.